-Finding the best price deal can be difficult as there are many companies out there offering different kinds of service.
+Most companies that undertake a telemarketing campaign often employ a dedicated telemarketing agency to do run it for them.
+However, finding the best price deal can be difficult as there are many companies out there offering many different services.

-The flat rate form of pay involves paying your employees on an hourly/daily basis which has the advantage of meaning that you know exactly how much you will be paying each day but lacks any performance incentive.
+The flat rate form of pay involves paying the telemarketing agency on an hourly or daily basis, the advantage being that you know exactly how much you will be paying each day, but lacks any performance incentive.

 This method is best for working through large lists of clients and assessing potential interest in your product or service.

-Prices for generating leads will vary according to the difficulty of generating the leads for your particular product, but can cost anything from £20 to £150.
+Prices will vary according to the difficulty of generating the leads for your particular product or service, and can cost anywhere from £20-£150.

 Potential Cost Savings

 Another consideration is where your telemarketing company is.
-Companies in London are generally much more expensive so it is a good idea to look for a more regionally based company, although this might no be advisable if you are concentrating your marketing on the London area.
+Companies in London are generally much more expensive so it is a good idea to look for a more regionally-based company, although this might not be advisable if you are concentrating your marketing on the London area.

 Make your own appointments